 No one should have to worry about being harmed when they seek medical assistance from a professional.
 Unfortunately, medical mistakes occur at alarming rates in the United States.
 If you or somebody you love has been injured due to the negligence of a medical professional, you may be entitled to compensation for what happened.
-At the Weitz Firm, our Philadelphia medical malpractice attorneys want to discuss one particular element of these cases that can be difficult to prove – causation.
+At The Weitz Firm, LLC, our Philadelphia medical malpractice attorneys want to discuss one particular element of these cases that can be difficult to prove – causation.
 In other words, why is it hard to prove that a medical mistake actually caused a patient’s injury?

 In order for a medical malpractice case to be successful, there are four general elements that need to be proven: